Core API Reference

 // For tests and examples, use getOrFail() helper

-import com.trustweave.testkit.getOrFail
+import org.trustweave.testkit.getOrFail

 val did = trustWeave.createDid {